crowdengage/django-interview-test/README.md

 An `Event` is a particular production, for example "Hamlet".

-An `EventInstance` is a performance of a `Event`, for example the Wednesday matinee for Hamlet.
+An `EventInstance` is a performance of an `Event`, for example the Wednesday matinee for Hamlet.

 ## Tasks